Towards Federated Learning on Time-Evolving Heterogeneous Data: Experiments

-\paragraph{Superior performance of CFL methods over other strong FL baselines.} Alongside the comparison between CFL methods and \fedavg on various datasets (Table~\ref{Performance on Different Datasets}), in Table~\ref{Performance of different algorithms} \emph{we verify the efficacy of CFL methods over other strong FL baselines}, on split-CIFAR10 dataset.
+Alongside the comparison between CFL methods and \fedavg on various data sets (Table~\ref{Performance on Different data sets}), in Table~\ref{Performance of different algorithms} \emph{we verify the efficacy of CFL methods over other strong FL baselines}, on split-CIFAR10 data set.
 We also examine MimeLite~\citep{karimireddy2020mime}, a method suggested for stateless FL scenarios.
 Note that we exclude the results illustration for methods like SCAFFOLD~\citep{karimireddy2020scaffold} and Ditto~\citep{li2021ditto}, due to their infeasibility to be applied in our continual scenarios\footnote{ We also naively adapted and examined these methods, but we cannot observe significant performance gains. }.

-We further relax the difficulty of federated continual learning, from challenging non-overlapping time-evolving heterogeneous data (e.g.\ in Table~\ref{Ablation Study Table} and Table~\ref{Performance on Different Datasets}) to a moderate time-evolving case (i.e.\ the local data evolves with the overlapping, while the size of local datasets stay unchanged).
-Table \ref{Performance on overlap local datasets} illustrates the performance of FL baselines and CFL methods, under different degrees of overlapping (the construction details refers to Appendix~\ref{sec:realistic setup appendix}): \emph{the improvement of CFL methods is consistent to our previous results, while the overlap parameter has no obvious connection with the final global test performance.} We believe that both the overlap degree and the new arriving data influence final performance, and we leave future work on realistic time-evolving FL datasets to gain a better understanding.\looseness=-1
+We also examine overlapping local data sets in Table \ref{Performance on overlap local data sets} of Appendix \ref{sec:Additional Experiments}.
+Results reveal that the advancement of CFL methods is consistent with Table~\ref{Performance of different algorithms}.